paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ```

 ## Precompiling Fibers for the Greater Good
 Most fiber commands take a function.
-On reference each function creates an anonymous class.
+On reference, each function creates an anonymous class.
 It is the same for methods, lambdas or inner functions.
-By precompiling a fiber and reusing it we avoid the associated garbage collection.
-When a function reference is created, all data except enclosing class fields are frozen.
+By precompiling a fiber and reusing it, we avoid the associated garbage collection.
+When creating a function reference, all data except enclosing class fields are frozen.
 Also, fibers run over time.
 Be careful not to run the same fiber while a previous one is still going.
 The absolute best pattern uses an inner class.

 ``` c#
 class MyFiber : Fiber.Closure<MyFiber, (Tuple)> { // A